-Lemma.
-A polynomial of degree d in m variables over field F is either equal to 0 (has zero coefficients), or is equal to zero in a random point with probability at most d/|F|.
+LEMMA.
+A polynomial of degree d in m variables or over a field F is either equal to 0 (has zero coefficients) or is equal to zero in a random point with probability at most d/|F|.

 Here by degree we mean total degree (exponents for all variable are added), |F| stands for the cardinality of F, and the probability is taken over uniform distribution in F^m .